your Martial Arts Business

 Its as simple as that.
 Keep your options open.
 While growing organically allows you to control all aspects of the new location, sometimes an opportunity exists to take over the operations of an existing location where your enhancements to the business could lead to sizable growth.

-In conclusion, just like any business wanting to expand into new markets, there are certain steps which are a must and I found the similarities in a community bank wanting to expand and that of a Martial Arts School owner were amusing and refreshing … it says to me that the maturity of the martial arts industry is starting to show and we are all the better for it.
+In conclusion, just like any business wanting to expand into new markets, there are certain steps which are a must and I found the similarities in a community bank wanting to expand and that of a Martial Arts School owner were surprising and positive in many ways … it says to me that the maturity of the martial arts industry is starting to show and we are all the better for it.

 Although every care has been taken by the MAPS Advisors Group Ltd., in the preparation of this publication, no warranty is given by the MAPS Advisors Group Ltd. as to the accuracy or completeness of the information contained within it and the MAPS Advisors Group Ltd. shall not be responsible or liable for any loss or damage whatsoever arising by virtue of such information or any instructions or advice contained within this publication or by any of the aforementioned.